SMAPPNYU/youtube-data-api/docs/source/youtube_api.rst

 API Guide
 ===================

-The YouTube Data API has a single class :class:`YoutubeDataApi`, which authenticates your API key and provides functions to interact with the API.
+The YouTube Data API has a single class :class:`YouTubeDataAPI`, which authenticates your API key and provides functions to interact with the API.

 youtube_api.youtube_api module
 ------------------------------